mkermani144/wanna/README.md

 Description
 ----
-Do you wanna have an alternative to the boring to-do list apps?
+Wanna is an alternative to the boring traditional to-do list apps.
+It makes you highly flexible, help you manage your time, suggest suitable tasks to do based on your mood, and more.

+I hope you enjoy it.
+Just wait until beta release.

 Installation and usage